department-of-veterans-affairs/octo-vista-api-x-mcp-server-example/docs/DEPLOYMENT.md

 ### Horizontal Scaling

-The SSE server is stateless and can be scaled horizontally:
+The HTTP server is stateless and can be scaled horizontally:

 1. **Load Balancer Configuration**
-   - Use sticky sessions for SSE connections
+   - Use load balancing for HTTP connections
    - Configure appropriate timeouts (> 60s)

 2. **Auto-scaling Rules**